Star Larvae Hypothesis

 theory, what occurs in nature—in and among atoms, molecules,

 crystals, bacteria, humans and their societies, ecosystems, planetary

 biospheres, solar systems, galaxies, superclusters of galaxies, and

 whatever other organismic structures and processes to which the universe has given rise (or still might).
 What, for example, has the study of stars revealed?

 That stars are born, that they progress through distinct developmental

 stages, and that finally they die.
-And that this life cycle is powered
+And that the stellar life cycle is powered

 by a nuclear metabolism (building up [fusion] processes and tearing down

 [fission] processes feeding each other).
-(A peculiarity of astronomy is the use of the entrenched term, "stellar evolution," when what is meant is "stellar development" as it pertains to a stellar life cycle.)
+(A peculiarity of astronomy is the use of the entrenched term, "stellar evolution," when what is meant is "stellar development" as it pertains to individual stellar life cycles.)
 Even given the difficulties inherent

 in studying galaxies, the latest theories propose that the many forms of